ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

 - Go

-  To read messages from a topic within a transaction, you need to use [Reader.PopMessagesBatchTx](https://pkg.go.dev/github.com/ydb-platform/ydb-go-sdk/v3/topic/topicreader#Reader.PopMessagesBatchTx) method.
-It reads a batch of messages and adds commit the commit to the transaction, so there's no need to commit them separately.
-You can reuse the reader across different transactions.
-However, it's important to commit transactions in the same order as the messages are read from the reader, as message commits in the topic must be performed strictly in order.The simplest way to ensure this is by using the reader within a loop.
+  To read messages from a topic within a transaction, use the [Reader.PopMessagesBatchTx](https://pkg.go.dev/github.com/ydb-platform/ydb-go-sdk/v3/topic/topicreader#Reader.PopMessagesBatchTx) method.
+It reads a batch of messages and adds their commit to the transaction, so there's no need to commit them separately.
+The reader can be reused across different transactions.
+However, it's important to commit transactions in the same order as the messages are read from the reader, as message commits in the topic must be performed strictly in order.
+The simplest way to ensure this is by using the reader within a loop.

   [Example on GitHub](https://github.com/ydb-platform/ydb-go-sdk/blob/master/examples/topic/topicreader/topic_reader_transaction.go)